 The most common symptoms of COVID-19 are fever, a dry cough and shortness of breath.
-A sore throat and headache are other common elements.

-So how can you tell the difference whether you’re suffering from allergies or just getting sick with a cold — or carrying the virus that is part of a worldwide pandemic?
+So how can you tell the difference whether you’re suffering from allergies or just getting sick with a cold — or carrying the virus that is part of a pandemic?

 No. 1, according to the World Health Organization, symptoms of the virus do not normally match up exactly with those of a common cold.
 With COVID-19, aches and pains, fever and a dry cough are most prominent.

 In regard to allergies, while they can cause a cough, they do not cause a fever or a sore throat.